 Distinguished Professor of Old Testament

 Dr. M. Daniel Carroll Rodas, who celebrates his heritage from both Guatemala and the United States, joined the faculty in 1996.
 He is the Distinguished Professor of Old Testament.
-He is affiliated with the Evangelical Theological Society, Institute of Biblical Research, Society of Biblical Literature, Society for Old Testament Study (Great Britain), Fraternidad Teológica Latinoamericana, and Evangelicals for Social Action.
-He serves on the international editorial boards of Religion & Theology (South Africa) and DavarLogos (Argentina), is a contributing editor to Prism (the journal of Evangelicals for Social Action), and an editorial consultant for Ex Auditu.
+He is affiliated with the Evangelical Theological Society, Institute of Biblical Research, Society of Biblical Literature, Society for Old Testament Study (Great Britain), the Fraternidad Teológica Latinoamericana, and Evangelicals for Social Action.
+He serves on the international editorial boards of Religion & Theology (South Africa) and DavarLogos (Argentina), and an editorial consultant for Ex Auditu.

 Dr. Carroll earned a PhD from the University of Sheffield, England, a ThM from Dallas Theological Seminary, and a BA from Rice University.
 Prior to his appointment to Denver Seminary, he was professor of Old Testament and ethics and director of graduate studies at El Seminario Teológico Centroamericano in Guatemala City, Guatemala.
 He remains an adjunct professor there.
 Dr. Carroll also maintains connections to Latin American theological education through his continuing participation in the accreditation commission of AETAL (Asociación Evangélica de Educación Teológica en América Latina).
 He was instrumental in the establishment of IDEAL (Instituto para el Desarrollo y Adiestramiento de Líderes), a Spanish-language training program at Denver Seminary, and regularly teaches in that program.
-Dr. Carroll is a member of the board of the National Hispanic Christian Leadership Conference (NHCLC), which is the Hispanic arm of the National Association of Evangelicals, and serves as its national spokesperson on immigration.
+Dr. Carroll is a member of the board of the National Hispanic Christian Leadership Conference (NHCLC).

-He has authored Contexts for Amos: Prophetic Poetics in Latin American Perspective and Amos—The Prophet and His Oracles: Research on the Book of Amos.
+He has authored Contexts for Amos: Prophetic Poetics in Latin American Perspective, Amos—The Prophet and His Oracles: Research on the Book of Amos, and Christians at the Border: Immigration, the Church and the Bible, a biblical-theological orientation to Hispanic immigration.
 He has edited Rethinking Context, Rereading Texts: Contributions from the Social Sciences to Biblical Interpretation and Theory and Practice in Old Testament Ethics.
-Besides co-editing six other books, most recently Global Voices: Reading the Bible in the Majority World, Dr. Carroll has contributed to several dictionaries and one-volume commentaries, a study Bible, and various volumes on Old Testament studies.
+Dr. Carroll has co-edited eight other books, including the forthcoming Wrestling with the Violence of God: Soundings in Old Testament Texts and Immigrant Neighbors Among Us: Immigration across Theological Traditions.
+He has contributed to several dictionaries and one-volume commentaries, a study Bible, and various volumes on Old Testament studies.
 He has published articles in Spanish and English language journals, including Kairós, Bulletin for Biblical Research, Tyndale Bulletin, Trinity Journal, Biblical Interpretation, Journal of Latin American Theology, Religion & Theology, and Mission Studies.
-He is currently working on a major commentary on Amos for the New International Commentary on the Old Testament.
-His latest book, Christians at the Border: Immigration, the Church and the Bible, is a biblical-theological orientation to Hispanic immigration.
-It is now in a second edition and has been translated into Spanish.
+Dr. Carroll is currently working on a major commentary on Amos for the New International Commentary on the Old Testament.